joekreu/basic_pcp/README.md

 `basic_tests.txt`.

 The parser modules are independent of each other.
-The standard basic parsers import functions and other definitions from the module `helpers`, e.g., the tokenizers and the test driver function `run_parser`.
+The basic parsers import functions and other definitions from the module `helpers`, e.g., the tokenizers and the test driver function `run_parser`.
 The `helpers` module in turn imports the class `FormatBinaryTree` from module `bintree`.